US-MFG-Demo/WhatTheHack/047-TrafficControlWithDapr/Student/Resources/README.md

 All actions described in the previous sequence are logged to the console during execution so you can follow the flow.

-The `Resources` folder contains the starting projects for the WhatTheHack.
+Your coach will provide you with a `Resources.zip` package file that contains the starting projects for the WhatTheHack.
 It contains a version of the services that use plain HTTP communication and store state in memory.
 With each challenge, you'll add a Dapr building block to enhance this application architecture.

 *It's important to understand that all calls between services are direct, synchronous HTTP calls using the HttpClient library in .NET Core.
 While sometimes necessary, this type of synchronous communication [isn't considered a best practice](https://docs.microsoft.com/dotnet/architecture/cloud-native/service-to-service-communication#requestresponse-messaging) for distributed microservice applications.
 When possible, you should consider decoupling microservices using asynchronous messaging.
 However, decoupling communication can dramatically increase the architectural and operational complexity of an application.
 You'll soon see how Dapr reduces the inherent complexity of distributed microservice applications.*